 - 1. Working hours are those established by the facility.
 The intern is not expected to work a longer day than the supervising PT (clinical Instructor). - 2.
 If applicable, the intern may work on the weekend with a day off during the week according to the facility departmental policies. - 3.
 Students can expect to spend 8-10 hours per week studying, preparing, and reviewing relevant material.
 This is in addition to the 40 hours/week that the students spend in the clinic. - 4.
 The facility dress code is to be the guide for the intern. - 5.
 Student/Intern must have current appropriate CPR certification and complete immunization records.
 This includes, MMR, HepB, Tdap, Varicella, and TB.
+The

-The student/ intern is responsible for keeping copies of their own records so that they can be presented to their clinical instructors on the first day.
-Student must provide proof of current health insurance. - 6.
+- student/intern is responsible for keeping copies of their own records so that they can be presented to their clinical instructors on the first day.
+Student must provide proof of current health insurance.
+There may be additional requirements from the site and this can vary from state to state. - 6.
 Interns must be supervised by at least one licensed PT (not a Physical Therapist Assistant).
 A supervising PT must also be located in the same premises as the intern at all times.
 In some cases, the PT should be in the same treatment area/room. - 7.
 If any problems or questions occur during the affiliation, consult the Director of Clinical Education (DCE).
 DO NOT wait until a clinic visit, return to school, and assume things will improve.
 Problem areas can often be easily handled early on without wasting valuable clinic time. - 8.
 Each facility has the authority to require extra reading, homework, or reports in order to enhance the clinical experience.